-Dark side of humanity is in reference to evilness that has been allowed to penetrate many once godly nations rather than adhering to the Unadulterated (Pure) Word of God.
-There is now an erosion of the godly values that once flourished.
+Dark side of humanity is in reference to evilness that has been allowed to penetrate lives rather than adhering to the Unadulterated (Pure) Word of God.
+There is an erosion of the godly values that once flourished!

 There is an adverse cultural drift that seeks to undermine all that represents a godly environment; flaunting its wings to overshadow humanity with its spreading of unrighteousness.